AndrewLuyt/week4-project/harmful_weather.md

 ## [1] 0.003188529
 ```

-Excellent!
-Now only 0.3% of records have some unusual `evtype` from data
+Now, only 0.3% of records have some unusual `evtype` from data
 entry errors, or in other words **`evtype` is now almost 99.7% correct.** Earlier
 we estimated we'd see 99.5% correct, so this is reasonable.